 Mind your sleep – the ideal sleeping position is on your back with your neck and spine in alignment.
 Adjust your pillows so that your neck remains as straight as possible throughout the night.

-For more information about the causes, risk factors, and treatment options for neck or back pain contact us today to request an appointment at one of our two convenient locations in Florence or Huntersville, Alabama.
+For more information about the causes, risk factors, and treatment options for neck or back pain contact us today to request an appointment.